brendafrancis/sovrin-client/getting-started.md

     Pong received.
 ```

 Alice receives a successful response from Faber College.
-Here’s what happens behind the scenes:
+Here’s what happens behind the scenes.

 1. The ping she sends contains a random challenge.